Food Waste Recovery

 -

-One of the easiest ways to prevent food waste is to donate any extra, untouched food items you have purchased but you will not use.
-Throughout the St. Louis region, there are many places that will accept food donations including Operation Food Search, the St. Louis Area Food Bank, and Feeding Illinois.
+One of the easiest ways to prevent food waste is to donate any extra, untouched food items that will not be used.
+Throughout the St. Louis region, there are many places that will accept food donations, including Operation Food Search, the St. Louis Area Food Bank, and Feeding Illinois.
 Donating your extra food is an easy way to not only reduce food waste, but to also help others within the community.

 Composting Food Waste

 Compost is organic matter that when added to soil helps plants grow.
-Food scraps and yard waste are perfect composting materials.
-Composting is a simple and time efficient method to manage yard waste, and turn it into fertilizer.
-Organic matter in compost improves soil aeration, root penetration, water infiltration, and reduces crusting of the soil surface.
-Compost will occur naturally, and there are certain devices and methods that can be used to start and aid the composting process.
-St. Louis County has information on how to compost and facilities that accept compost such as St. Louis Composting.
+Composting is a simple and efficient way to turn yard waste and food scraps into a beneficial soil ammendment.
+Organic matter in compost improves soil aeration, root penetration, and water infiltration.
+It also reduces crusting of the soil surface.
+Compost will occur naturally, but there are devices and methods that can be used to start and aid the composting process.
+Visit the OneSTL Composting tool to learn more.

 Food Waste Recycling Ordinances and Legislation